dd32/td-gh-ex/readme.txt

 	Your selection should immediately become active.

 	Note: If the Theme preview is blank, do not activate the new Theme without investigating further.
 Your site may not be displayed correctly, otherwise.

-== Images / Icons Licensing on Anarcho Notepad ==

-	All Images / Icons in the Theme "Anarcho Notepad" are released under the same GPL (GNU General Public License, version 3 (AGPLv3)) license that the theme is released.

 == Customizing Anarcho Notepad ==